sahays/comprehend-custom/README.md

 In this sample we have done the following:
 - Used Amazon Comprehend to create a [Custom Classifier](https://docs.aws.amazon.com/comprehend/latest/dg/how-document-classification-training.html)
-- Used Amazon Comprehend custom classifier to categorize unlabeled documents in a test file (each line is a document) by starting a [classification job](https://docs.aws.amazon.com/comprehend/latest/dg/how-class-run.html)
+- Used Amazon Comprehend custom classifier to categorize unlabeled documents in a test file (each line is a document) by starting a [classification job](https://docs.aws.amazon.com/comprehend/latest/dg/how-class-run.html) that helps you Analyze the content of documents stored in Amazon S3 to find insights like entities, phrases, primary language or sentiment

 # Configuration
 | Variable  | Purpose  | File |
 |---|---|---|
 | ServiceRoleArn |  IAM Service Role for Amazon Comprehend that needs to read/write from S3 buckets | Program.cs |